westonganger/rails_nestable_layouts/README.md

 # Controller
 layout :application # main layout, this line is not necessary.
 Note nested_layouts does not override the main layout.

-nested_layouts 'layouts/secondary_layout', only: [:index] # accepts the same options as before_action/before_filter
+nested_layouts 'layouts/secondary_layout', 'posts/layout', except: [:index] # accepts the same options as before_action/before_filter
-nested_layouts 'layouts/secondary_layout', 'posts/layout', except: [:index]

 # Main Layout